dcortex/jobsity-challenge-php/README.md

         $ composer install
     ```

-5. Create a new database in MySQL, set the environment variables in *./.env* and run the following command to migrate the db
+5. Create a new database in MySQL (Recommended MySQL v5.7.7 or higher), set the environment variables in *./.env* and run the following command to migrate the DB
     ```sh
         $ php artisan migrate
     ```